-At NIEHS, a unique combination of knowledge and expertise — and a commitment to understanding the role of environmental exposures in human disease — enables a novel approach to the study of nanomaterials and their potential effects on human health, called Nano EHS.
-The critical research challenges for nanoscale materials — determining dose, assessing biological response, and quantifying exposure and risk — are the same challenges on which NIEHS has built its reputation.
+At NIEHS, a unique combination of knowledge, expertise, and commitment to understanding the role of environmental exposures in human diseases enables a novel approach to the study of nanomaterials and their potential effects on human health.
+This field is known as Nano Environmental Health and Safety, or Nano EHS.

-NIEHS encourages and supports research into the underlying properties of engineered nanomaterials (ENM) to determine their potential biocompatibility or toxicity to human health.
-Consortiums established by NIEHS are fostering collaboration aimed at building a foundation of understanding on how the unique chemical and physical properties that emerge at the nanoscale may affect interactions between environmental exposures and the body.
+NIEHS encourages and supports research into the underlying properties of ENM to determine their potential biocompatibility or toxicity to human health.
+Consortia established by NIEHS are aimed at building understanding of how unique chemical and physical properties at the nanoscale may affect interactions between environmental exposures and the body.

 NIEHS prioritizes ENMs with a high potential for human exposure based on production volume and incorporation into common consumer products.

 The Nano EHS program is also expanding its efforts to support research aimed at characterization of nano- and microplastics to address emerging health issues associated with these contaminants.